Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 No line appears for either C or T.

 Once you have read your result, you should safely discard the test equipment.
-You can throw away the used lancet, test cassette and buffer solution in your household waste.
-However, you should ensure that the used equipment is out of sight and reach from children and pets.
+You can dispose of the used lancet, test cassette, and buffer solution in your household waste.
+However, ensure that the used equipment is out of sight and out of reach of children and pets.

 If your home test produces a positive result, you should speak to your GP as soon as possible.
-They will be able to conduct an examination and advise what treatment would be best for you.
+They will be able to conduct an examination and advise on the best treatment for you.

-If the test result is negative but you are experiencing the symptoms of a stomach ulcer, speak to your doctor to arrange an examination.
+If the test result is negative but you are experiencing symptoms of a stomach ulcer, consult your doctor to arrange an examination.

-This test only looks for the presence of bacteria which causes stomach ulcers.
+This test only detects the presence of bacteria that cause stomach ulcers.
 But H. pylori is not the only cause of stomach ulcers.

 If the test result is invalid, contact the manufacturer.
-Further information about this can be found in the leaflet enclosed with the home test kit.
+For further information, please refer to the leaflet enclosed with the home test kit.

 With appropriate treatment, a gastric ulcer may take up to 3 months to completely heal.
-Your doctor will discuss with you the most suitable treatment for you, which may include antibiotics and proton pump inhibitors, which are medicines often used for heartburn.
+Your doctor will discuss with you the most suitable treatment, which may include antibiotics and proton pump inhibitors, commonly used to manage heartburn.

-Stomach ulcers are commonly caused by bacteria or by taking non-steroidal anti-inflammatory drugs (NSAIDs).
-Depending on the cause, your doctor may recommend changes to your lifestyle or medicine to prevent your risk.
-Things you can do include taking NSAIDs, such as ibuprofen, aspirin and naproxen, with food - this can prevent the drug irritating the lining of the stomach.
-In some people, the bacteria which resides in the stomach lining can cause irritation, making them more susceptible to developing stomach ulcers.
+Stomach ulcers are commonly caused by bacteria or the use of non-steroidal anti-inflammatory drugs (NSAIDs).
+Depending on the cause, your doctor may recommend lifestyle changes or adjustments to your medication to reduce your risk.
+Things you can do include taking NSAIDs, such as ibuprofen, aspirin and naproxen, with food - this can prevent the drug from irritating the lining of the stomach.
+In some people, the bacteria that reside in the stomach lining can irritate it, making them more susceptible to developing stomach ulcers.
 Smoking can also be a contributing factor to developing stomach ulcers, so quitting smoking may reduce your risk.

 The test result cannot be interpreted reliably after 15 minutes.
 After 15 minutes, you should discard the test cassette once you have read your result.
 You should retake the test, ensuring that you follow the instructions carefully.